JacobLezberg/adventure-log/README.md

    1. `git add X` will add file `X` to the "staging area" (if `X` is `.` it will add all changed files)
    1. `git commit -m "<message>"` will "commit" the changes to the staged files with a description
    1. `git push` will push your local commit(s) to the remote repository.
 The power of git comes from its branch management, but we probably won't need that since this project isn't code-based.
 By default you will be on the `main` branch, and if you don't specify a target branch your commits will be pushed to the upstream of your current branch (i.e. local `main` --> remote `main`)
 1. GitHub (via MkDocs) will automatically regenerate the website.
-Give it a minute to redeploy (or check the status of the `github-pages` environment on the right hand side of this page) before expecting changes to be visible
+Give it a minute to redeploy before expecting changes to be visible (you can check the status in detail from the `Actions` tab of Github)

 ## Customization